Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Phase diagram at

 The total particle number of the SF state at a fixed $\mu$ is given by calculating $N=-\frac{E_{G,\textrm{SF}}}{\partial\mu}$, yielding, for the total density

 Inserting Eq. (\ref{eq: upper-t_AM-1}) into Eq. (\ref{eq: upper-t_AM-2}) gives results for $\Delta$ and $\mu$ for a system at a fixed total particle number

 Here, we want to emphasize that $t_{\textrm{AM}}$ does not appear in Eq. (\ref{eq: upper-t_AM-1}), Eq. (\ref{eq: upper-t_AM-2}), and Eq. (\ref{eq: upper-t_AM-3}).
-This is in agreement with the earlier result in Ref. \citep{Sheehy2015}, where a small magnetic field does not appear in the stationary pairing amplitude of a BCS SF.
+This is in agreement with the earlier result in Ref. \citep{Sheehy2015}, where a small magnetic field does not appear in the stationary pairing amplitude of a BCS SF phase.
+Therefore, both altermagnetism and Zeeman field do not effect the BCS SF phase.